-22. The insurance fraud risk management policy must -

-- (a) outline appropriate strategies, procedures and controls to deter, prevent, detect, report and remedy insurance fraud, and to effectively manage fraud risk and possible risks to the insurer's financial soundness or business continuity caused by fraud; - (b) provide for regular internal fraud-sensitive audits; - (c) provide for participation in industry-wide initiatives to deter, prevent, detect, report and remedy insurance fraud; and - (d) provide for the prompt reporting of insurance fraud to relevant regulatory authorities and entities established by industry associations for the deterrence, prevention, detection and investigating of insurance fraud.
+- 21. The insurance fraud risk management policy must - - (a) outline appropriate strategies, procedures and controls to deter, prevent, detect, report and remedy insurance fraud, and to effectively manage fraud risk and possible risks to the insurer's financial soundness or sustainability caused by fraud; - (b) take into consideration how the effectiveness of fraud risk management may be enhanced through contributing towards industry-wide initiatives to deter, prevent, detect, report and remedy insurance fraud; and - (c) provide for the prompt reporting of insurance fraud to relevant regulatory authorities.